offsecph/CREAMpi/README.md

 the target.
 It might be that the python process has been exited uncleanly or a network issue had happened.

-Just rerun the ansible playbook again.
+Ansible is idempotent.
+Just re-run the ansible playbook again.
 ```

 *[PERFORMANCE] Slow installation time for sliver c2 / raspberry pi slows down*
 ```
 go is building from source for arm64 in the background any may affect the performance of the CPU.
-This may introduce errors in installing every other privisioning assets on the CREAMpi.
+This may introduce errors in installing every other provisioning assets on the CREAMpi.
 You may disable `import_playbook` of `sliver-server.yml` if you want to install manually.
 ```